 When you meet a potential customer are you confident that you can figure out how to help them to buy from you?
 Take the listening test to find out if you are a good listener.
 The biggest challenge facing the modern salesperson – remember every startup promoter is the key Salesperson – is helping potential customers to buy.The more you listen to your customer the more you learn and the easier it will be to create a compelling case to facilitate your customer to buy your product/solution.
 Do not be fooled, listening is not easy but if you can master the skill it will help your stand out from the crowd.Read More

 Lovely to have a day at home with the family in the middle of the week.
 Looking forward to the All-Ireland Hurling Club Final later.
 Best of luck to Clarinbridge, the Galway Champions.
-Related PostsWorking with a Startup to Prepare a Business Plan (Jan 23, 2015) I am delighted to publish a Case Study of […]Read More
+Related PostsChange to Charitable Donations Tax Relief (Feb 24, 2014) I recently noticed a change to the Tax Treatment of Charitable Donations […]Read More

 Marketing Research is hugely important for the promoters of new business endeavours to include: new products; geographic or market expansion of an existing product; or start-up businesses.
 Secondary research is hugely important for both consumer and business-to-business (B2B) market research.
 Secondary research lays the groundwork and primary research helps fill in the gaps.
 By using both types of market research, business owners get a well-rounded view of their market and have the information they need to make important business decisions.Read More